 In the case where your spouse is using words to control and manipulate rather than out of frustration and anger, you will need professional help as you cannot help he/her identify the frustration underneath the anger as it is much more complex than that.
 Trust your gut.
 If you are afraid, your body and mind are giving you signals you should not ignore.

 The best scenario would be for the two of you to talk with a couples counselor together via teletherapy to decide on your best course of action.

 However, if your spouse’s behavior begins to worsen and he/she starts abusing you physically, your first priority is to get safe.

 If your relationship needs a detox, we recommend that you register for our online marriage counseling via video chat, or enroll in our marriage school course.
 So many couples have reported real change occurring as soon as they began implementing the tools!
 So grateful!

 It is imperative that you stop the cycle before it gets worse.

 Stopping the cycle is much easier than you think, and we want to reassure you that you are not alone in this, there are many, many couples going through the same thing and learning how to stop the cycle.

-If it’s too hard for you to fix this issue on your own, talk with us about the 2 Day Marriage Restoration Retreat.
-It’s a way for you to work in 2 days to solve the ongoing crisis in your marriage while having long term followup support to make sure the problems don’t continue.
-You can’t keep having name calling in your marriage.
+If you feel that you cannot fix this issue on your own, talk with us about the 2 Day Marriage Restoration Retreat.
+It’s a way for you to work in 2 days to solve the ongoing crisis in your marriage while having long-term follow-up support to make sure the problems don’t continue.
+You can’t continue getting insulted or calling your partner names if you want a healthy, happy marriage.